 During the year ended December 31, 2011, the Company adopted the 2011 Incentive Plan under which directors, officers, consultants, advisors and employees of the Company are eligible to receive stock option grants.
 The Company has reserved 6,000,000 shares of its Common Stock for issuance pursuant to the 2011 Incentive Plan.
 Under the 2011 Incentive Plan, options vest and expire pursuant to individual award agreements; however, the expiration date of unexercised options may not exceed ten years from the date of grant.

-During the three months ended June 30, 2011, the Company issued to a former employee an option grant for 2,000,000 shares of its Common Stock with an exercise price of \$0.21, a five year vesting schedule (vesting in equal increments in years three, four and five) and a ten year term.
-In connection with this option grant, the Company recognized compensation expense of approximately \$61,000 during the year ended December 31, 2011.
-Subsequent to December 31, 2011, this option grant was terminated, as provided for in the option agreement, as a result of the termination of employment of the option holder.
+In May, 2011, the Company issued to a former employee an option grant of 2,000,000 shares of its Common Stock with an exercise price of \$0.21 per share, a five year vesting schedule (vesting in equal increments in years three, four and five) and a ten year term.
+In connection with this grant of options, the Company recognized compensation expense of approximately \$61,000 during the year ended December 31, 2011.
+During February, 2012, this option grant was terminated, as provided for in the option agreement, as a result of the termination of employment of the option holder.